PrabhashithWije/AWS-HealthOmics/README.md

 # AWS-HealthOmics

-## This project is to create a AWS CodeBuild pipeline to automate the process of AWS HealthOmics Workflow Creation
+### This project is to create a AWS CodeBuild pipeline to automate the process of AWS HealthOmics Workflow creation.